gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 💡 Note: The `salesChannel` plugin option defaults to the value of `process.env.GATBSY_SHOPIFY_SALES_CHANNEL`.
 If that value is not set the plugin will source only objects that are published to the `online store` sales channel.

+`apiVersion: string`

+The API version that should be used.
+More information: https://shopify.dev/docs/api/usage/versioning.

 ## Images

 You have two options for displaying Shopify images in your Gatsby site.
 The default option is to use the Shopify CDN along with [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/), but you can also opt-in to downloading the images as part of the build process.
 Your choice will result in differences to the schema.
 Both options are explained below.